Numerical study of Kelvin-Helmholtz instability and its impact on synthetic emission from magnetized jets: Emission modelling

+Using the maximum energy of the updated spectra and the compression ratio, the particle distribution is updated by following \citep[e.g.,][Mukherjee et. al. (in prep)]{Jones1994, Micono1999, Winner_2019}

+where, $\gamma \in [\gamma_{\rm min}, \gamma_{\rm max}]$, and $N_{\rm out}$ is the updated spectra in the post-shock region which is dependent on the incoming (pre-shock) particle spectra $N_{\rm in}$.
+Such an update of the particle spectrum allows preserving the history of the particle distribution as it traverses the shock.

-In the case of supersonic flows, shocks are traced and the spectral distribution of any macro-particle experiencing the shock is updated based on the compression ratio of the shock \cite{Vaidya_2018}.
-It should be noted that in this work, only shocks are considered as a possible re-acceleration mechanism and no distinction is made with regards to quasi-parallel or quasi-perpendicular shocks.
-Instead, the standard diffusive shock acceleration (DSA) approach has been adopted whereby the spectral slope flattens to a momentum index given as $3s/(s-1)$, with $s$ being the shock compression ratio \citep[][Mukherjee et. al. in prep]{Micono1999,Jones1994}.
-At any given time, the instantaneous distribution of electrons for each macro-particle is convolved with single electron power for estimating emissivity associated with that macro-particle.
-Finally, the value of emissivity for each macro-particle is interpolated back onto the grid.
-Once we can obtain the grid distribution of the emissivities $ J_{\rm syn}(\nu,\hat {\bvec{n}}_{\rm los}, \bvec{r})$ and $ J_{\rm IC}(\nu,\hat {\bvec{n}}_{\rm los}, \bvec{r})$, we integrate them along a line of sight to generate the intensity maps and emission spectra using the same method described in section~\ref{Synchrotron}.
+At any given time, the instantaneous distribution of electrons for each macro-particle is convolved with single electron power for estimating emissivity associated with that macro-particle Finally, the value of emissivity for each macro-particle is interpolated back onto the grid.
+Once we can obtain the grid distribution of the emissivities $J_{\rm syn}(\nu,\hat {\bvec{n}}_{\rm los}$, X$^{\prime}$, Y$^{\prime}$, Z$^{\prime}$) and $J_{\rm IC}(\nu,\hat {\bvec{n}}_{\rm los}$, X$^{\prime}$, Y$^{\prime}$, Z$^{\prime}$), we integrate them along a line of sight to generate the intensity maps and emission spectra using the same method described in section~\ref{Synchrotron}.